JS-Tech/capistrano-server/README.md

 require 'capistrano/server'
 ```
 You also need to have a `config/deploy/config` directory with at least a config file for puma named `puma.rb`.
+Finally, set the url of your website in your deploy file: `set :url, "example.com"`.

 ## Usage